ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 For the examples shown in this user guide, see :ref:`ref_BPM_Triangular_Rotor_Notches` and :ref:`ref_SYNC_Curve_Flux_Barriers`.

-It is recommended that users new to Motor-CAD Adaptive Templates work through the tutorial supplied with Motor-CAD.
+Those who are new to Motor-CAD Adaptive Templates should work through the tutorial supplied with Motor-CAD.
 The tutorial contains additional information and full workflow examples.

 Geometry editor
 ***************